 Preparing to go

-Pre-departure is designed to help you prepare for your exchange and meet other students and exchange alumni.
+Pre-departure will cover a range of topics, including enrolment, culture shock, and risk management during your time abroad, and is designed to help you prepare for your exchange and meet other students and exchange alumni.

 We will email you more information leading up to your scheduled session.

 You must have faculty approval, with courses approved for cross-credit, prior to exchange as part of supporting documentation.
-Submit at least one completed course approval to 360 International by the deadline (1 June for Semester Two exchanges, 1 November for Semester One exchanges).
+Submit at least one completed course approval to 360 International by the deadline advised.
 You can continue to obtain and submit new course approvals after the deadline as needed.

 Once you’ve been accepted by the host university and submitted your Course Approval form, 360 International will enrol you in the Approved Exchange course which indicates to the University that you are on exchange.
 You are enrolled in 45 to 75 points while on exchange, and your enrolment points is the maximum number of points you can credit back.
 Your tuition fees are generated by your enrolment points.
 At your host university, you are still required to complete a standard full-time course load, even if you may be transferring back an equivalent of fewer points.
 You are responsible for enrolling in courses at the host university.